miknab/EuclidEmulator/README.md

     order to convert these two parameters into each other in the context of using EuclidEmulator, you have to use the same conversion as is used in the EuclidEmulator code.
 Convert the parameters using the following proportionality:<br/>
     <div align="center"> A<sub>s</sub>/(2.215 * 10^(-9)) = (&#963;<sub>8</sub>/0.8496)^2

+## Changes with respect to version 1.0
+1. Python wrapper with many useful functions (reducing the risk of falling into a pitfall)
+2. Usage of CMake for the building